 C++ String find_first_of Function FAQs

-If the findfirstof method in C++ finds a match in the string, it returns the index (position) of the first character of the string that matches any character from the given character set.
-After that, it returns the type size_t value, which represents the zero-based position of the matched character.
+If the findfirstof function in C++ locates a match within the string, it provides the index (position) of the initial character in the string that matches any character from the specified character set.
+Subsequently, it yields a value of type size_t, denoting the zero-indexed position of the matched character.

 size_t find_first_of(const std :: string& str, size_t pos = 0)